 27. Narrow.io.
 Created by content marketer, Sujan Patel, this tool can help you build a targeted Twitter following that regularly engages with the content you create & share.
 It automates and streamlines the process of engaging with your target market, based on keywords and hashtags you identify with.

 28. Google AdWords.
 Affordable, targeted paid marketing to as wide or as narrow a client base as you'd like within Google's sponsored search results or across their vast display network of partner sites.
-Cheaply test the viability of your product by driving paid traffic at a quick landing page to see if they'll sign up for more information.
+Cheaply test the viability of your product by driving paid traffic at a quick landing page to see if they'll sign up for more information about your online business.
 Attract your first customers who are ready to buy, conduct aggressive A/B testing campaigns, and grow your userbase with relatively cheap pay-per-click advertising.

 29. Pingdom Website Speed Analyzer.
 Pingdom has a nice free tool to troubleshoot slow load times on your website.
 Aside from just checking how fast a page loads on your website, Pingdom will send you email alerts if your servers are down, and will also show you the exact web elements, based on content type like specific image files, CSS, and HTML that are causing your site to load slowly.